top of page

 Why Oxfordshire urgently needs solutions.

 Oxfordshire remains among the least affordable places to live in England.
-The latest ONS statistics (for 2022) show that the average house price is over 10 times average household earnings in Oxfordshire, making it the 8th least affordable county in England. â€‹
+The latest ONS statistics (updated in 2023) show that the average house price is over 10 times average household earnings in Oxfordshire, making it the 4th least affordable county in England. â€‹

-The problem is worst in the city of Oxford, where the average house price is 11.9 times average household earnings.
+The problem is worst in the city of Oxford, where the average house price is 12 times average household earnings.
 To put this in context, the equivalent figure for England as a whole is 8.3.
-Outside certain boroughs of London, the only city local authorities that are less affordable are Chichester, Winchester, Cambridge, and Brighton and Hove.
+Outside certain boroughs of London, the only city local authorities that are less affordable are Cambridge, and Brighton and Hove.

 Meanwhile the situation is dire for renters.
-The average lower-income earner in Oxfordshire actually earns more than they would in any other county in England: £27,502 (2022 figure).
-But still, at £850 pcm, even the average price of a lower-cost one-bedroom flat – i.e. the average price of a 1-bed flat within the cheapest 25% of flats – would consume 45% of their take-home pay.
-The equivalent figures for Oxford city are £28,664 and £1,000 pcm, i.e. 51% of take-home pay.
+The average lower-income earner in Oxfordshire actually earns more than they would in almost any other county in England: £28,756 (2023 figure).
+However, at an average rent price of £1,232 pcm for a one-bedroom flat in Oxford, this equates to 51% of their take-home pay.
 (Data on average rental prices for 2022-23 available here.)

 If a household spends more than 40% of its income on rent, it is considered to be overburdened by rent payments.